dkcampbell/vap/README.md

 ===

 VAP is a project configuration plugin for Vim.
 Useful for people who work with several CMake based projects.
-A JSON based configuration file is used to change the behavior of Vim based on the project you're currently working on.
+A JSON configuration file is used to change the behavior of Vim depending on the project you're currently working on.

 Here's a few features of VAP: